ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-menu-button.md

 ### Delegated Events

-The cell will delegate the `beforetoggle` and `toggle` events from the menu button through the table's `delegate-event` event.
-This will allow a client application to listen for the delegated event and update the menu items in the slotted menu as appropriate before the menu opens.
+The cell will delegate the `beforetoggle` and `toggle` events from the menu button through the column's `delegated-event` event.
+The column will listen for the `delegated-event` event, and it will fire the `menu-button-beforetoggle` event when it recieves a delegated event for `beforetoggle` on the menu button and will fire the `menu-button-toggle` event when it recieves a delegated event for `toggle` on the menu button.

+The `menu-button-beforetoggle` and `menu-button-toggle` event detail will both include the original event fired by the menu button.
+With this, the client can interact with the original event if necessary, such as cancelling the event once the menu button supports this (see [nimble issue #1157](https://github.com/ni/nimble/issues/1157)).

 ### Focus Recycling